Frequently Asked Questions

 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available across all plans.
-It allows users to access transcripts and AI-generated summaries for enhanced integration and automation. (source)
+Yes, Spinach AI offers a Transcript & AI Summary API, available across all plans.
+It allows users to access transcripts and AI-generated summaries for enhanced integration and automation.
+Source

 What is the pricing model for Spinach AI?

-Spinach AI offers a Starter Plan (free, unlimited meeting recording, transcription, and basic AI summaries), Pro Plan (pay-as-you-go, starting at $2.90 per meeting hour), Business Plan ($19/user/month billed annually or $29/user/month billed monthly), and Enterprise Plan (custom pricing with advanced features and volume discounts). (source)
+Spinach AI offers a Starter (Free) plan, Pro plan (pay-as-you-go at $2.90 per meeting hour), Business plan ($19/user/month billed annually or $29/user/month billed monthly), and Enterprise plan (custom pricing).
+Source

 How does Spinach AI compare to competitors like Descript, Fireflies.ai, and Otter.ai?

-Customers can expect time savings, improved workflow efficiency, enhanced decision-making, increased productivity, better customer engagement, and cost efficiency by automating manual processes and enabling data-driven decisions. (source)
+Customers can expect time savings, improved workflow efficiency, enhanced decision-making, increased productivity, better customer engagement, and cost efficiency.
+Source

 LLM optimization